We independently test and review every course that we recommend.

 The course material is almost entirely comprised of short readings and coding exercises to teach you each concept.
 This keeps your hands on the keyboard from the first lesson.

-Each section of the course includes a hands-on project.
-Most of these projects are guided, with step by step instructions.
-The scenarios aren't always the most relevant to professional web development, but are usually engaging and good illustrations of the core concepts.
+Each section of the course includes a hands-on project, most of which include detailed step by step instructions.
+The scenarios for these projects aren't always the most relevant to professional web development, but are typically engaging and illustrate the core concepts well.

 The path wraps up with a capstone project where you have to apply all the skills you've learned to design and build a landing page for a school, given a set of wireframes.
-It's a fairly meaty project and will definitely put your skills to the test.
+This fairly meaty project will definitely put your skills to the test.

 FreeCodeCamp